longtv2222/3D-Car-Viewer/README.md

 ## Components

-The project has 2 big parts.
+The project has 2 main components:

 *  ```infrastructure``` directory provision AWS resources using [AWS CDK](https://github.com/aws/aws-cdk).
 * ```prototype``` directory is the code for the app, powered by React and Three.js